m-mcardle/CourseScheduler/api/README.md

 ### [`/course`](https://20.168.192.248/api/course/Faculty/Klotz)

 This endpoints returns courses that match a given field-value pair.
 For example you can provide a course name and it will find all the courses that match that string.
-Currently only supports F22 courses.
+To switch between semesters (f22 and w23), pass a URL parameter of either `f22` or `w23`.
+If no semester is specified f22 is the default.

 Example:
 ```
-/course/Faculty/Klotz
+/course/Faculty/Klotz?f22
 ```

 ### Valid Filter Fields